overflowerror/Serwer/README.md

 I've no idea.
 But I'm going to use this for my next project.

 ### Why is it's name to weird?
 Because W for web...
 Get it? ...
+And it's the Polish word for server.
 Well next time I'll ask you for a catchy name, smartypants.

 ### Is this ... thing ... even finished?
 No. There are many functions missing and the code needs some revision (and comments I suppose).